atsa21/archiprod-shop/README.md

 ### Backend
 The backend code is structured as follows:

-* `backend/controllers` - contains the controllers for the API endpoints.
+* `controllers` - contains the controllers for the API endpoints.
-* `backend/image` - contains all images for shopping platform.
+* `image` - contains all images for shopping platform.
-* `backend/middleware` - contains the middleware functions used by the routes.
+* `middleware` - contains the middleware functions used by the routes.
-* `backend/models` - contains the database models.
+* `models` - contains the database models.
-* `backend/routes` - contains the API routes.
+* `routes` - contains the API routes.

 ## Features

 * Admins can manage products, categories and brands through the admin page.
+* Admin can see all registered users on Admin - Users page.
 * Authentication and authorization is implemented.

 ## Inprogress